 Getting started with outsourcing is, for most inexperienced soloists, stressful and can demand more of your time than you initially thought.
 But the reality is, if you want to grow your business, you need to be prepared to let go of the reins a little and delegate.
-Luckily, in 2016 this doesn’t mean handing over all your clients to an agency with your fingers crossed!
+Luckily, this doesn’t have to mean handing over all your clients to an agency with your fingers crossed!

 In this post I’m going to take a look at some of the challenges of getting started with outsourcing, and how you can avoid common mistakes.

 My personal experience with outsourcing has been a rocky one, I’ve made every mistake there is, mostly because I didn’t do my research and didn’t prepare my business correctly.
 Sure, I had learned all the theory I needed from the team at WP Elevation, but I left my hiring to the very last minute and then expected miracles.